accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 #### General House Rules
 > 1. Swapping traits and skills is a science and you must be knowledgeable on what you can afford to remove.
-> 2. Alacrity is your number 1 responsiblity, so use your overload skills first.
+> 2. Alacrity is your number 1 responsiblity, so use your aura and overload skills first.
 > 3. Be prepared to tank as you have a relatively high toughness.
 > 4. Both water and air attunement offer CC, but you can bring more skills for CC.
 > 5. Hybrid builds have a lot of give and take and toe the line to bring 'just enough', so you need to adjust the build to the strengths of your team composition.